Join us on one (or more!) of our eight exciting new itineraries for 2020.

 *This may not apply to certain trips with unique accommodation arrangements.
 Please see specific trip information for more details.

 Boundless Journeys' trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
 Croatia: Dalmatian Coast Hiking & Kayaking is rated 2, easy to moderate, on a scale of 1-5 (with 5 being the most strenuous).
-Croatia's calm coastal waters are ideal for sea kayaking, while its island trails offer moderate hikes at elevations ranging from 600 feet to 1,700 feet.
+Croatia's calm coastal waters are ideal for sea kayaking, while its island trails offer moderate hikes at elevations up to 600 feet.

 This trip is suitable for beginner and expert kayakers alike; no previous experience is necessary.
 Our hikes range from 1 to 5 hours (2 to 7 miles) on good trails, and our sea kayaking adventures are 2-4 hours in length.